A new star in Chicago, a new era for RSL: What's on tap for MLS Week 5

 Saturday’s contest will be the first road match of the year for Orlando, who had their Week 2 match at New England postponed due to inclement weather.
 The Lions have held serve in both of their home matches, defeating New York City FC in the opener before downing the Philadelphia Union in Week 3.

 Playing at Columbus, however, will be a stiffer test.
 After starting the year with a home draw and road loss, Crew SC have racked up two straight wins, shutting out D.C.
 2-0 at RFK Stadium in Week 3 before taking down the talented Portland Timbers 3-2 at home last weekend.
-Federico Higuain, Justin Meram, Ola Kamara and the rest of the Columbus attack are playing with confidence, and will be looking to expose an Orlando backline that’s been solid – so far, at least – this season.
+Federico Higuain, Justin Meram, Ola Kamara are playing with confidence and now have the talented Kekuta Manneh, acquired in a trade with Vancouver on Thursday, in town to help expose an Orlando backline that’s been solid – so far, at least – this season.

 D.C.
 United vs. Philadelphia Union